playcanvas/blog/_posts/2012-08-08-a-multiplayer-3rd-person-shooter-in-html5.markdown

 We also wanted to talk about how using PlayCanvas allowed us to make D.E.M.O. in around 2 weeks.
 A staggeringly short time for any game, and it really shows off the power of collaborative development and great tools.

-The game and the PlayCanvas Engine are written entirely in Javascript.
+The game and the PlayCanvas Engine are written entirely in JavaScript.
 It’s pushing at the boundaries of the browser gaming using the latest HTML5 APIs, including:

 - WebGL for the graphics;
 - Web Audio API for sound;